walrus-chanul-dandeniya/chiral-network/docs/architecture.md

 - DHT may be slower than WebRTC STUN/TURN

 [Decision Point]: WebTorrent (browser-friendly) vs BitTorrent (efficient) for NAT default?

+###### Chiral Client Identification in BitTorrent Swarms

+To enable Chiral clients to identify and prioritize each other within a public BitTorrent swarm, a custom extension to the BitTorrent protocol can be implemented, based on BEP 10 (BitTorrent Extension Protocol).
+This allows for the addition of new features without breaking compatibility with standard clients.

+**Proposed Mechanism:**

+1.  **Handshake Extension:** During the standard BitTorrent handshake, Chiral clients will set a reserved bit to indicate support for protocol extensions.
+2.  **Extended Handshake:** Immediately following the handshake, an "extended" handshake message is sent.
+In this message, Chiral clients will include a "chiral" identifier in the list of supported extensions.
+3.  **Identification Message:** If two peers both support the "chiral" extension, they can then exchange custom messages.
+A Chiral client can send a message containing its Chiral peer ID and reputation score from the Chiral DHT.
+4.  **Prioritization:** Once a peer is verified as a Chiral client, the application can prioritize it for piece requests, creating a "fast lane" for transfers between Chiral users.

+Standard BitTorrent clients that do not support this extension will simply ignore it, ensuring full compatibility with the public swarm.
+In a pay-first model, recorded transactions on the Chiral blockchain ledger may also be used as a verification measure.

+###### Note: Private BitTorrent Networks

+We may need to have a discussion on whether the program should configure Chiral clients to block all non-Chiral peers, creating a private BitTorrent network.
+This approach comes with some trade-offs/concerns:

+*   **Harming the BitTorrent Network:** The primary advantage of BitTorrent integration is access to the large public swarm.
+Blocking non-Chiral peers would negatively impace this, possibly casuing harm to the the health of the public torrent network.
+*   **Tracker Penalities/Backlash:** If Chiral clients download from the public swarm but refuse to upload to public peers, they are acting as sole "leeches."
+This may be seen as a challenge to the cooperative spirit of BitTorrent.
+Some trackers may even ban clients with poor share ratios.

+The recommended approach seems to be the hybrid model: **prioritize Chiral clients but maintain compatibility with the public swarm.**
 ```

 The BitTorrent protocol is integrated as a primary method for file transfer, leveraging the global BitTorrent network to enhance multi-source download capabilities.
 It acts as an additional source within `multi_source_download.rs`, coordinated by a central `ProtocolManager`.